Transitioning from College to Career: A Roadmap for Autistic Graduates

 Networking often feels like one of the most daunting aspects of career development, particularly for autistic individuals who may find unstructured social interactions exhausting or anxiety-inducing.
 However, networking doesn't have to mean attending large, chaotic events or engaging in small talk with strangers.

-“Quality matters more than quantity.
+When networking feels overwhelming, remember that quality matters more than quantity.
 A few genuine professional relationships are more valuable than a massive collection of superficial contacts.
-Focus on building connections with people whose work genuinely interests you.”
+Focus on building connections with people whose work genuinely interests you and who seem approachable and supportive.

 Crafting Applications That Showcase Your Value